SebastiaanKlippert/go-wkhtmltopdf/README.md

 	html := "<html>Hi</html>"
 	pdfgen.AddPage(NewPageReader(strings.NewReader(html)))
 ```

+# Saving to and loading from JSON

+The package now has the possibility to save the PDF Generator object as JSON and to create
+a new PDF Generator from a JSON file.
+All options and pages are saved in JSON, pages added using NewPageReader are read and save as Base64 encoded strings
+in the JSON file.

+This is useful to prepare a PDF file and generate the actual PDF elsewhere, for example on AWS Lambda.
+To create PDF Generator on the client, where wkhtmltopdf might not be present, function `NewPDFPreparer` can be used.

 # Speed
 The speed if pretty much determined by wkhtmltopdf itself, or if you use external source URLs, the time it takes to get and render the source HTML.